jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 ## Style Functions

 Since we’re using JavaScript, we can also employ helper functions for styling elements.
-For example, a function to create `rgba` values of black is very convenient.
+For example, a function to create `rgba` values of black can be very handy.

 ```js
 const darken = (n) => `rgba(0, 0, 0, ${n})`